 When to Call in a Spa Repair Technician

-When dealing with complex systems like spas, it’s often best to leave major repairs to the experts.
+When dealing with complex systems like spas and hot tubs, it’s often best to leave major repairs to the experts.
 Attempting to repair electrical components, heaters, pumps, or plumbing systems without proper experience can be risky and may lead to further damage or even personal injury.
 Here are some clear signs it’s time to bring in a technician:

 - No Power or Frequent Tripping: If your spa won’t power on, or if the breaker keeps tripping, it could indicate an electrical issue that requires a licensed repair technician.